 Liquid Fence is a leader in yard protection.
-This company has a long history of providing top-quality pest repellants for your garden.
-This deer and rabbit repellant from liquid fence wins our award for the best rabbit repellant in this review.
+This company has a long history of providing top-quality pest repellents for your garden.
+This deer and rabbit repellent from liquid fence wins our award for the best rabbit repellent in this review.

 This formula is rain resistant, meaning there’s no need for reapplication after a thunderstorm.
 You get long-lasting protection against the critters feeding on your flowers and shrubs.
 With this product, you make your initial application and then reapply a week later.
 After the first week, you can reapply once per month throughout the growing season.

 This product is non-toxic to rabbits and deer; they just can’t stand the taste of the repellant, or its smell, making your flowers and shrubs unappealing.
 Rabbits and other critters don’t develop a tolerance or resistance to this repellent, and it’s safe to use year-round in warmer climates.

 This concentrated formula comes ready to mix into your garden sprayer for easy application.
 Some of the Liquid Fence ingredients include garlic and putrescent egg solids, two substances that bunnies can’t stand.
 Make sure you apply to dry foliage for the best results with this product.

 - It contains natural ingredients creating an aversion to your plants.

 - Easy mixing.

 Why go with a spray or granular pest repellent for your yard when you can use an electronic device instead?
 The hassle of spraying down your lawn and flowers takes hours during the month.
 With this Gold Label ultrasonic rabbit deterrent, you never have to lift a finger to keep those pesky critters out of your yard.